Desktop Dictation and Speech Recognition

 The answer to this is fairly simple. if you have used Olympus or Philips in the past and are integrating or familiar with their software, stick with what you know.
 It will allow you to avoid the learning curve and get right to the productivity increase.

 The next consideration is slide switch or push button.
 Given the option, I choose the slide switch every time.
 It is tactile, you do not have to look at it to make sure you pushed the correct button to toggle on or off the Dragon microphone.
 This alone increases confidence and productivity.
 It is also more durable.
 Pushing an electronic contact over and over will indefinitely wear it out over time.
-The digital slide switch is nearly frictionless and should outlast it’s push button counterparts by a large margin.
+The digital slide switch is nearly frictionless and should outlast it’s push-button counterparts by a large margin.

 Just starting out?
 For the money, it is tough to beat the Grundig.
 It received the highest Dragon rating from Nuance (as did the Philips and Olympus).
-I wish their was a slide switch model, but it does everything extremely well at a market busting price point.
+I wish there was a slide switch model, but it does everything extremely well at a market busting price point.

 Still not sure?